History

 When the first European settlers began to settle the pastoral lease of the region it was inhabited by Aboriginal tribes who were believed to have been on the land for thousands of years.
 There are no written records of the boundaries each Aboriginal tribe inhabited but it was believed they were set by the rivers, hills and other such changes in the land that had set their own complex rules and social structures.

-The region boasts a number of natural tourist sites including Gascoyne River, Kennedy Range and Mount Augustus.
+The region boasts a number of natural tourist sites including Gascoyne River, Kennedy Range National Park and Mount Augustus Park.